-Juvenile justice supervisors and management may submit policy clarification questions to juvenile-justice-policy@michigan.gov.
+Policy clarification questions may be submitted by juvenile justice supervisors and management to Juvenile-Justice-Policy@michigan.gov.

 The juvenile justice specialist must maintain the active case record.
 The county office must maintain the inactive case record in accordance with the approved record retention schedule.